coronel08/my-notes/notes/docs/aws.md

         -   Parallel Scans - can scan large tables or indexes with multiple application worker threads scanning the segments in parallel.
     -   CLI
         -   --projection-expression - attributes to retrieve
-        -   --filter-expression - filter results from a query, applied after a query finishes but before results are returned. max 1mb of data
+        -   --filter-expression - filter results from a query, applied after a query finishes but before results are returned meaning it will consume the same amount of read capacity. max 1mb of data
         -   --condition-expressions - used to determine which items should be modified for data manipulation operations
         -   --page-size - full dataset received but each API call will request less data
         -   --max-items - max # of results